Mmusi/nytimes-oop-app/README.md

 ## Development

 ### Folder structure
-The application is structured by features along with unit test cases.
+This application is structured by features along with their unit test cases.
 - The articles have a listing page which contains each listing cell item component and it's unit test cases
 - The articles has it's detail page along with the test cases structured in a similar manner.

 ### Usage of frameworks
-- React-navigation-v3 which is extremely popular solution for navigating between screens
+- The React-navigation-v3 which is extremely popular solution for navigating between screens
+- The React-native-webview starting v0.60 of react native webview has been moved outside to react native community
-- React-native-vector-icons which simplifies using icons which a variety of icon collection
+- The React-native-vector-icons which simplifies using icons which a variety of icon collection
-- Jest, enzyme and react-dom to facilitate unit testing
+- The jest, enzyme and react-dom to facilitate unit testing

 ### Getting started
 Clone or download the repository, cd to the folder and follow the below steps
 ```
 $ npm install
+$ react-native link
+$ react-native run-ios
+$ react-native run-android
 ```
+Read more about linking libraries manually here [Linking iOS](https://facebook.github.io/react-native/docs/linking-libraries-ios)

 ### Scripts
 - `$ npm start` - Starts the react native package manager